rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 *I believe this is the part where you go and get your friends out of this cave* - said the Spider to Yule's sorrowful stance.

 Yule saw Sam touch the cold surface of the silver orb.
-It bursted into fine myst which spiralled around Sam.
+It bursted into fine myst which spiralled around him.
 It curved through the air sparkling through, finally finding its way to the centre of his chest, streaming into it like matter falling into a neutron star.
 When the last bit of it had disappeared, Sam, Amir and Hannah began to glow.

 Behind them, Yule noticed the spirits shape become fuzzy and drifting up into the air.
-She turned immediately to find the Spider staring back at her, quickly vanishing into a myst dissolving into the air - *It was really good to see you once more.*
+She turned immediately to find the Spider staring back at her, quickly vanishing into a myst dissolving into the air - *It was good to see you once more.*

 Yule's little flame once again skipped a beat or two; her chest ached and throat left as if a large stone tried to climb up.
 She swore never to be weak again, but unfortunately for her, reason is not in charge of emotions.
 She broke down uncontrollably sobbing as she tasted once more the bitter taste of losing those you care about.